1919–1922 Philippine financial crisis: Copra and coconut oil industry

 In 1921, lobbying for a 2-cent duty on foreign coconut oil to the US Congress was led by groups like the National Dairy Union, citing health and economic concerns especially on oil coming from the Philippines.
 El Dorado Oil Works also lobbied the Congressional committee to put taxes on coconut oil imported from the Philippines.
 Eventually, the 1921 Tariff Act was enacted in the United States.
 By 1922, increased competition from margarine and new domestic oil producers led US imports of coconut products changed from mostly coconut oil to copra.

 Copra exports in the Philippines increased from 1921 and 1922 due to large demand in the US, however, it worsened the situation of the oil milling industry.
-Despite copra experiencing falling prices, many small farmers shifted their focus from the oil industry to coconut production.
+The situation did not improve in 1922, as prices were even lower than the previous year.
+The 1922 interisland shipping strike and ongoing market challenges forced many mills, especially those in the coconut oil industry, to operate at reduced capacity or temporarily close.

 From 1923 to 1925, the copra market experienced a recovery as Europe started buying large amounts, driving prices up.
 In 1925, price averages reached P23.12 per 100 kilos, with a peak of P26.34 and a low of P20.63 for copra.